Color swatches (legacy)

 You can edit the swatch color in the shopify product admin, and updating a color reference will update it for all products using that color.

-When editing a swatch you have the ability to select a color or an image.
-Images will override colors, and the color will only show if the image fails to load on an unstable internet connection.
 Once your swatches are confugured, Pipeline will display color variants as swatches on product pages and collections.
 The design for the new swatch system and the legacy system is identical.
-We dont recommend using them together but they are visually identical.
+We don't recommend using them together but they are visually identical.

 Manage color swatch settings under the Product grid in the Theme settings: